will-bei/Basic-bitcoin/README.txt

 bitcoin2.sv contains the code for parallel hash computation.
 16 sha-256 processes are simultaneously run to calculate 16 nonces at once.

+Folders contain fitter and static timing analysis reports for the two designs.

+bitcoin1.sv completes the testbench in 2373 cycles.

+bitcoin2.sv completes the testbench in 236 cycles.